The Internet of Things on AWS – Official Blog

 Syed Rehan

 Syed is a Senior AI Solutions Cybersecurity Product Architect at Amazon Web Services (AWS), operating within the AWS AI Solutions organization.
-As a published book author on Cybersecurity, Machine Learning and IoT he brings extensive expertise to his global role.
+As a published books author on Cybersecurity, Machine Learning and IoT he brings extensive expertise to his global role.
 Syed serves a diverse customer base, collaborating with security specialists, CISOs, developers, and security decision-makers to promote the adoption of AWS Security services and solutions.
 With in-depth knowledge of cybersecurity, machine learning, artificial intelligence, IoT, and cloud technologies, Syed assists customers ranging from startups to large enterprises.
 He enables them to construct secure IoT, ML, and AI-based solutions within the AWS environment